 As of July 15, 2020, face coverings are required in Gallatin County in indoor public spaces (for example: grocery stores, pharmacies, K-12 classrooms, and construction sites where social distancing cannot be maintained) or in outdoor spaces where social distancing cannot be maintained; this does not replace the need for social distancing, which is still essential to slow the spread of COVID-19.

-As of July 15, 2020, Governor Bullock issued a directive requiring face coverings in indoor public spaces and in outdoor gatherings where social distancing cannot be maintained.
+As of July 15, 2020, Governor Bullock issued a directive requiring face coverings be worn in indoor public spaces and in outdoor gatherings where social distancing cannot be maintained.
 This applies to individuals ages 5 years and older.
 The directive expires at the end of the statewide state of emergency.
 Read more about the Governor’s directive here.

 The Gallatin City-County Health Department Board of Health adopted a local emergency rule requiring all individuals to wear a face covering in indoor public spaces, including: